spine-tools/Spine-Toolbox/docs/source/examples/hpc_basics.rst

    ssh username@cluster.address

-On Windows, we recommend using PuTTY as an SSH client.
-You can install it from the Windows Store or from the `PuTTY site <https://putty.software/>`_.
+On Windows, you can use Command Prompt, Powershell or a dedicated SSH client such as PuTTY.
+You can install PuTTY from the Windows Store or from the `PuTTY site <https://putty.software/>`_.

 File Transfer
 -------------